 Causes of Canine Hip Dysplasia

 Though the condition is inherited, some factors can amplify the genetic predisposition to the condition and increase the risk that it will develop, such as improper weight and nutrition, excessive growth rate and types of exercise.
-Obesity can aggravate a pre-existing condition or even cause hip dysplasia by putting abnormal stress on the dog’s joints.
+Obesity can aggravate a pre-existing condition or even be a contributing factor in the development of hip dysplasia due to abnormal stress put on the joints by excess weight.

 Dog Breeds With a High Risk of Hip Dysplasia